carlrafting/vanillapod/readme.md

 Vanillapods main goal is to be a learning experience and to produce something useful, if not for anyone else, at least for me.
 It's inspired to attempt creating a UI library, by Juha Lindstedts [RE:DOM](https://redom.js.org/) and later on Chris Ferdinandis [Reef.js](https://reefjs.com/).
 Hopefully it will not be too similair to those libraries (why should it exist otherwise?), but rather use those libraries to learn different approaches to solve common problems.
 Vanillapod is not used in production as of this time, so if you're looking for something more battle-tested, check out the libraries i mentioned above.

-## Goal: Enhanche Vanilla JavaScript
+## Enhanche Vanilla JavaScript

-The goal of vanillapod is to enhance vanilla JavaScript with a component based architecture.
-Vanillapod provides several helpers to make the interaction with the DOM a bit more pleasant (hopefully).
+The purpose of vanillapod is to enhance vanilla JavaScript with a component based architecture, similair to a lot of other (bigger) libraries.
+Vanillapod provides several helpers to make the interaction with the DOM less cumbersome, while still maintaining access to the underlying DOM APIs.

 ## Getting Started